replit/river/PROTOCOL.md

 - The `to` field of the message MUST match the transport's `clientId`.
 - Have the expected `seq` number (see the 'Handling Transparent Reconnections' heading for more information on seq/ack).
 - Is not an explicit heartbeat (i.e. the `AckBit` is not set).
-- Stop sending any messages upon receiving a `StreamClosedBit`
-  - Any side can close the stream
-  - For simplicity, all closes are full closes (i.e. there are no half-open streams) and no acks are required for stream closing.
-  - If the closing side receives a message after closing a stream, it is safe to discard it.
+- Either side can initiate a close by sending a message with a `StreamClosedBit`
-    - It is recommended that you log an error if one side recieves a message for an unknown stream, therefore, after closing a stream it is recommended that you leave a tombstone for the closed stream id to differentiate between streams that were never opened and streams that have been closed.
+  - The closing side goes into a half-closed state, meaning they're MUST NOT send any more messages.
+  - To get a full close, the other side MUST respond with a `StreamClosedBit` acknowledging the close.

 When a message is validated at this level, the implementor must update the bookkeeping information for the session (see the 'Transparent Reconnections' heading for more information).